PhilClarkPhD/behavior-pipeline/README.md

 To understand why self-administration experiments are important and how they have contributed to our understanding of substance abuse in humans, see this [review](https://www.sciencedirect.com/science/article/pii/S0149763410001764).
 But to learn more about my effort to streamline analysis of this data in our lab, read on.

-The goal for this project was to generate an automated pipeline that would perform daily updates to transfer behavior data to a network drive, sort the data into folders by animal ID, then generate a set of metrics from the data that would feed into a dashboard.
-This represented a significant improvement on our previous system, which required us to go to a separate floor of the building, retrieve the data on a flashdrive, examine each file independently to extract metrics, and append these data to excel files, which were maintained separately by each person in the lab.
-The old approach was slow, error-prone, and generally a nuisance.
+The goal for this project was to generate a pipeline that would automatically transfer raw data from one network location to another, analyze it, and display it on a dashboard.
+This represents a significant improvement on our previous system, which required us to physically retrieve the data on a flashdrive each day, extract metrics from each file using basic Excel operations, and append these data to files which were maintained separately by each person in the lab.
+The old approach was slow, error-prone, and a nuisance.

-The result is a system that, while not perfect, saves everyone in the lab 30+ minutes of time per day.
+The result is a system that, while not perfect, saves everyone in the lab 30+ minutes of time per day and limits human error.

 ## *In this repo...*
 * **transfer.bat:** A windows batch file that transfers data from between drives.
 Saves us having to manually retrieve the data from computers on another floor of the building.